Dolly (sheep): Legacy

-After cloning was successfully demonstrated through the production of Dolly, many other large mammals were cloned, including pigs, deer, horses and bulls.
+After cloning was successfully demonstrated through the production of Dolly, many other large mammals were cloned, including pigs, deer, horses and cattle.
 The attempt to clone argali (mountain sheep) did not produce viable embryos.
 The attempt to clone a banteng bull was more successful, as were the attempts to clone mouflon (a form of wild sheep), both resulting in viable offspring.
 The reprogramming process that cells need to go through during cloning is not perfect and embryos produced by nuclear transfer often show abnormal development.
-Making cloned mammals was highly inefficient back then – in 1996, Dolly was the only lamb that survived to adulthood from 277 attempts.
+Making cloned mammals was highly inefficient in 1996; Dolly was the only lamb that survived to adulthood from 277 attempts.
 Wilmut, who led the team that created Dolly, announced in 2007 that the nuclear transfer technique may never be sufficiently efficient for use in humans.
-But by 2014, Chinese scientists were reported to have 70–80% success rates cloning pigs, and in 2016, Sooam Biotech was producing 500 cloned embryos a day.
-Another Korean commercial pet cloning company, Viagen, the firm charges $50,000 (£38,000) to clone a dog, $30,000 for a cat, and $85,000 for a horse, showing cloning economy is getting more popular despite the cost.
+But by 2014, Chinese scientists were reported to have 70–80% success rates in cloning pigs, and in 2016 Sooam Biotech was producing 500 cloned embryos a day.
+Another commercial pet cloning company, Viagen, charges $50,000 (£38,000) to clone a dog, $30,000 for a cat, and $85,000 for a horse, showing cloning economy is getting more popular.

 Cloning may have uses in preserving endangered species, and may become a viable tool for reviving extinct species.
 In January 2009, scientists from the Centre of Food Technology and Research of Aragon in northern Spain announced the cloning of the Pyrenean ibex, a form of wild mountain goat, which was officially declared extinct in 2000.
 Although the newborn ibex died shortly after birth due to physical defects in its lungs, it is the first time an extinct animal has been cloned, and may open doors for saving endangered and newly extinct species by resurrecting them from frozen tissue.